 Pursuant to European Regulation No. 1606/2002 of 19 July 2002, the consolidated financial statements for the twelve months ended 31 December 2008 have been prepared in accordance with the International Financial Reporting Standards (IFRS), as endorsed by the European Union as at 31 December 2008.
-The international standards comprise the International Financial Reporting Standards (IFRS), the International Accounting Standards (IAS), the interpretations of the Standing Interpretations Committee (IFRIC).
+The international standards comprise the International Financial Reporting Standards (IFRS), the International Accounting Standards (IAS), the interpretations of the Standing Interpretations Committee (SIC) and the International Financial Reporting Interpretations Committee (IFRIC).

 Accounting policies applied by the Group conform to those standards and interpretations adopted by the European Union as at 31 December 2008.
-Those standards and interpretations can be found at: http:// ec.europa.eu/internal\market/accounting/ias\fr.htm#adoptedcommission
+Those standards and interpretations can be found at: http://ec.europa.eu/internal\market/accounting/ias\fr.htm#adopted-commission